 Gottman Method of Couples Therapy, Level III Trained

-Anchal works for the Center Tuesdays and Thursdays, 9am - 4pm.
+Anchal works for the Center Tuesdays, 10am-4pm, and Thursdays (virtual only), 9am - 3pm.

 Chhaya Lagowala (Administrative Assistant)

 Chhaya has been with the USM System for over 25 years.
 During her extensive career at the Shady Grove campus, Chhaya has gained a diverse experience in her different roles with the UMGC Admissions team, USG Conference and Events Services team, and the USG Executive Director’s office.
 Chhaya brings her drive to support the student body along with her familiarity with our campus team and work processes to her current role with the Center for Counseling and Consultation at USG.
 Chhaya is really excited about her current role as it gives her an opportunity to help the students in need and hopes to be part of the team for years to come.
 In addition to her B.S in Computer Science from NJCU, Chhaya received her second B.S. in Information System Management from UMGC.

 Personal Interests: Hiking, Traveling, Yoga, Meditation, Spending Time with Family, Cooking, Connecting with People, and Continuous Learning

 B.S., Information Systems Management, University of Maryland Global Campus